A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Introduction

-for a given \emph{loss function} $\cL$ and reference distribution $Q_0$.
+for a given \emph{loss function} $\cL$, i.e. regularised by the Kullback--Leibler divergence between $Q$ and a reference distribution $Q_0$.
 As a shorthand, we refer to $\target$ as the \emph{variational target}.
 Such objectives appear under various different guises in statistics and machine learning; in particular the Bayesian posterior solves \eqref{eq: objective} with a linear loss $\cL$ that is the average negative log-likelihood loss

 where $p(y | x)$ is a model for data $y$ with parameters $x$, and the prior taking the role of $Q_0$.
-The last decade has seen a surge of interest in \emph{generalised Bayesian} methods \citep{bissiri2016general}, which also take the form \eqref{eq: objective} but admit more general loss functions of the form

-where $\ell(x , y_i)$ measures the unsuitability of the parameter $x$ in explaining the $i$th datum in the dataset $\{y_i\}_{i=1}^N$, and $\lambda_N$ is a \emph{learning rate} \citep{wu2023comparison}.
-Alternative choices to the negative log-likelihood can be useful in settings where the parametric model $p(y|x)$ is misspecified \citep{knoblauch2022optimization}.
-Similar loss functions emerge from theoretical arguments in PAC-Bayes; see Section 2.1.2 of \citet{alquier2024user}.
-In the aforementioned cases, numerical computation of $\target$ can proceed using established methods such as \ac{mcmc}, since the linearity of the loss $\cL$ implies a (generalised) Bayes' rule \citep[][Theorem 1]{knoblauch2022optimization} and thus one has explicit access to an unnormalised density for the target.
+In this cases, numerical computation of $\target$ can proceed using established methods such as \ac{mcmc}, since the linearity of the loss $\cL$ implies a (generalised) Bayes' rule \citep[][Theorem 1]{knoblauch2022optimization} and thus one has explicit access to an unnormalised density for the target.

-Several emerging \emph{post-Bayesian} methods also take the form \eqref{eq: objective}, but for these methods the loss $\cL$ is nonlinear, precluding access to an unnormalised density for the target.
-An example is the \emph{deep repulsive Langevin ensembles} of \citet{wild2023rigorous}

-where $\lambda_N$ and $\gamma_N$ are learning rates and the second (nonlinear) term is a (squared) \ac{mmd} between $Q$ and the reference distribution $Q_0$ \citep{smola2007hilbert}.
-This framework is of interest, since ensembles of neural networks are empirically observed to out-perform many Bayesian deep learning in applications \citep{ovadia2019can}.
-Another example is the \emph{prediction-centric} method of \citet{shen2024prediction,lai2024predictive}, which lifts a parametric statistical model $p(\cdot | x)$ to a mixture model and learns the mixing distribution via minimisation of a loss function of the form
+Several emerging \emph{post-Bayesian} methods also take the form \eqref{eq: objective}, but for these methods the loss $\cL$ is \emph{nonlinear}, precluding access to an unnormalised density for the target.
+A prominent example is the \emph{predictively oriented} (PrO) \emph{posterior} pursued in \citet{masegosa2020learning,sheth2020pseudo,jankowiak2020deep,jankowiak2020parametric,morningstar2022pacm,shen2024prediction,mclatchie2025predictively,lai2024predictive}, which lifts a parametric statistical model $p(\cdot | x)$ to a mixture model and learns the mixing distribution via minimisation of a loss function of the form